-PROBLEM Positional Negotiation 1 SOLUTION Interest-Based Negotiation SOFT HARD PRINCIPLED Accept one-sided losses to reach agreement.
+PROBLEM Positional Negotiation SOLUTION Interest-Based Negotiation SOFT HARD PRINCIPLED Accept one-sided losses to reach agreement.
 Demand one-sided gains as the price of agreement.
 Invent options for mutual gain.
 Insist on agreement.
 Insist on your position.
 Insist on using objective criteria.
-192

-PROBLEM SOLUTION Positional Negotiation Interest-Based Negotiation SOFT HARD PRINCIPLED Participants are Participants are Participants are friends. adversaries. problem solvers.
-The goal is The goal is The goal is a wise outcome agreement. victory. reached efficiently and amicably.
-Make concessions to Demand concessions as a Separate the people cultivate relationship. condition of relationship. from the problem.
-Be soft on the people Be hard on the problem Be soft on the people, and the problem. and the people. hard on the problem.
+PROBLEM Positional Negotiation SOLUTION Interest-Based Negotiation SOFT HARD PRINCIPLED Participants are friends.
+Participants are adversaries.
+Participants are problem solvers.
+The goal is agreement.
+The goal is victory.
+The goal is a wise outcome reached efficiently and amicably.
+Make concessions to cultivate relationship.
+Demand concessions as a condition of relationship.
+Separate the people from the problem.
+Be soft on the people and the problem.
+Be hard on the problem and the people.
+Be soft on the people, hard on the problem.
 Trust others.
 Distrust others.
 Proceed independently of trust.
 Change your position easily.
 Dig in to your position.
 Focus on interests, not positions.
 Make offers.
 Make threats.
 Explore interests.